johnreymanto/SeleniumTest/SeleniumAutomationTest/ReadMe.md

 mvn test -Dtest=<TestScript>
 ```
 Note: You should be at the root directory to run this command.
-Make sure to replace `<TestScript>` with the path and name of the example you want to run.
+Make sure to replace `<TestScript>` with the name of the automation script you want to run.

 ## Test Reports